Magellan Midstream says Iowa pipeline still shut after diesel spill

 "We do not expect this incident to disrupt supply of gasoline, diesel and other refined petroleum products in the region," Magellan said in an emailed statement.

-The spill comes as pipeline safety has become a hot-button issue in the United States.
-Protesters and environmental activists rallied for months against plans to route the Dakota Access pipeline beneath a lake near the Standing Rock Sioux reservation, saying it threatened water resources and sacred Native American sites.
+The spill comes as pipeline safety has become a hot-button issue in the United States after protesters and environmental activists rallied for months against plans to route the Dakota Access pipeline beneath a lake near the Standing Rock Sioux reservation, saying it threatened water resources and sacred Native American sites.

 U.S. President Donald Trump signed orders on Tuesday smoothing the path for the Dakota Access oil pipeline and another controversial project - the Keystone XL pipeline.